General Terms and Conditions - Service Provision

 Execution timeframes are provided for information only and are expressed in business days.
 Their expiration does not permit cancellation of the contract.

-If a timeframe is imperative, it must be clearly specified as such to YourTech or on the supporting quote document.
-In this case, if the timeframe is not met, the private client is entitled to claim a lump-sum indemnity set at 5% of the total amount of the delayed services.
+If a timeframe is imperative, it must be clearly specified as such to YourTech or on the supporting offer document.
+In this case, if the timeframe is not met, the private client is entitled to claim a fixed indemnity set at 5% of the total amount of the delayed services.

 In cases of force majeure (including but not limited to strikes, lockouts, inclement weather, storms, fires, floods, wars, computer bugs or viruses, technical incidents, supplier delays, labor shortages, illness, health crises, etc.) or unforeseen circumstances, the execution timeframes are suspended until the force majeure or unforeseen circumstance ends.
-Unforeseen circumstances refer to any reasonably unforeseeable circumstance at the time the offer was made, which would make the contract execution more difficult or costly than normally anticipated.
+Unforeseen circumstances refer to any reasonably unforeseeable circumstance at the time the offer was made which would render the performance of the contract more difficult or more costly financially or otherwise, beyond normal expectations.
 If such circumstances do not cease, either party may request the contract be revised or terminated.
-If these circumstances result only in a temporary interruption of services, the execution timeframe is suspended automatically for the entire duration of the interruption.
+If these circumstances result only in a temporary interruption of services, the execution timeframe is suspended by operation of law for the entire duration of the interruption.

 In any event, execution timeframes are automatically suspended without prior notice: